MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 - The length of time that tasks remain open and the effect of actions taken is tracked and reported on.
 - Change announcements that are unclear or have a negative impact are given a Thumbs Down feedback in Message Center.
 Support tickets may be opened as a result of Message Center posts.
 If the organization has the benefit of a proactive support team from Microsoft as part of their enterprise agreement, message center announcements that cause concern or question are brought to that team weekly for investigation.
 - Selected changes are brought into the organization's existing change management processes, such as being brought before a Change Review Board.
 Bringing changes from Message Center or Planner into the enterprise change management tool that the Change Review Board and Change Owners use is a manual process.
-- Service Health issues are assessed for impact and communicated appropriately and across multiple communication channels, with flagging of impact and severity.
-Staff heed notifications when issued.
-Mitigation options and advice are provided/implemented.
-- Service desk staff are involved in developing responses to Service Health issues and are prepared to support staff as needed.
-- Staff are advised when incidents are resolved and supported with any remediation needs.
 - IT staff are engaged in preview activities such as Insider programs and use these to assess impacts and make recommendations.
 - Horizon scanning proactively occurs, with other sources of change information such as the following are also reviewed as appropriate (weekly, bi-weekly, monthly, or annually), including: